tbocek/bookmark-tom/Readme.md

 **What**: Tom's Bookmark Saver is a browser extension designed to synchronize bookmarks between your local browser and a remote WebDAV server.
 It handles authentication, fetching, updating, and synchronizing of bookmarks to ensure data consistency between local and remote sources.
 The extension also includes a confirmation interface for reviewing changes before they are applied.

 **Why**: Since I have multiple machines which are synchronized with Nextcloud, I also wanted a simple solution for syncing bookmarks.
 Unfortunately, the export/import feature of Firefox creates files with modified content and a new timestamp, so I ended up with a lot of conflicts.
 Another option is to use FireFox sync, but this requires yet another account, or alternatively [self-host](https://github.com/mozilla-services/syncstorage-rs) it.
 Both options are not optimal and I wanted to have something that works with my existing setup.
-Since I could not find anything, I built it.
+Also, I wanted to try GenAI, so this seems like a good real-world project ([read my findings](Background.md)).

 **How**: Plain Javascript with HTML/CSS with ~650 lines of code.

 **Limitations**: Since the id of the bookmarks are not exposed via API, detecting changes is a bit cumbersome.
 Thus, changes of those bookmarks updates are presented to the user for a final check.

+<video poster="HS24-misc-bookmarks.jpg" controls src="HS24-misc-bookmarks.mp4" preload="none"></video>

 ## User Setup
 To install the extension, follow these steps: